Kogasa-Studio/Palmon-Modpack/local/kubejs/event_groups/PlayerEvents/respawned.md

 Gets whether the player's data was kept, e.g. when returning from the end.
 ```

-- `void addGameStage(String var0)`

-  Parameters:
-  - var0: String
+- `ServerPlayer getOldPlayer()`
 ```
-Adds the specified game stage to the player
+Gets the player that was before respawn.
+Note that this entity is already removed from the world.
 ```

 - `boolean hasGameStage(String var0)`